vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

 {:numbered="false"}

   * Thank you to Jonathan Rosenberg and Andrew Siciliano for their input to the vCon container requirements in the form of I-D: draft-rosenberg-vcon-cc-usecases.
-  * Thank you to Rohan Mahy for his help in getting started with the CDDL schema for vCon.
+  * Thank you to Rohan Mahy for his help in exploring the CDDL schema and CBOR format for vCon.